JohnSundell/Marathon/README.md

 ## Using a Marathonfile

 To easily define dependencies for a script in a declarative way, you can create a `Marathonfile` in the same folder as your script.
+This file is simply a *new line separated list* of URLs pointing to either:

+- The URL to a git repository of a local or remote package to install before running your script.
-This file is simply a *new line separated list* of URLs pointing to packages that should be installed before running the script.
-By doing this you can ensure that the required dependencies will be installed when sharing your script with team members, friends or the wider community.
+- The path to another script that should be linked to your script before running it.

+ By using a `Marathonfile` you can ensure that the required dependencies will be installed when sharing your script with team members, friends or the wider community.

 Here is an example of a `Marathonfile`:
 ```
 git@github.com:JohnSundell/Files.git
 git@github.com:JohnSundell/Unbox.git
 git@github.com:JohnSundell/Wrap.git
+~/packages/MyPackage
+otherScript.swift
 ```

 ## Help, feedback or suggestions?